Nitrokey/nitrokey-3-firmware/docs/maintenance.md

 ### Creating Releases

 To release a new version of the firmware, perform the following steps:
-1. Update the version counter in `runners/lpc55/Cargo.toml`.
+1. Update the version counter in `runners/lpc55/Cargo.toml` and `runners/embedded/Cargo.toml`.
-2. Run the firmware build.
+2. Run the firmware build for both runners and add the updated `Cargo.lock`.
 3. Update the changelog.
 4. Update the `runners/lpc55/config/commands.bd` file:
    - The `productVersion` and `componentVersion` should be set to the current firmware version.